AndreaCirilloAC/updateR/README.md

 ### Usage

-To update R, run `updateR(admin_password = <PASSWORD>)` with your system password.
+To update R, run `updateR(admin_password = "PASSWORD")`, where "PASSWORD" stands for your system password.
 The function will display the version that R has been updated to when it finishes.

 ### More information